ampproject/amphtml/spec/amp-story-player.md

 Inline CSS properties for the width and height of the player. e.g. `style="width: 360px; height: 600px;"`

+#### exit-control

+Set to `back-button` or `close-button`.
+The button will dispatch an `amp-story-player-back` or `amp-story-player-close` when clicked.
+This button will disappear when a page attachment is open and reappear when closed.

 ## Specify embedded story

 The `<amp-story-player>` component contains one `<a>` tag.
 Point the href attribute to the story URL.